igor-go/mm_xslt_exports/README.md

-XSLT filters to export from freemind and freeplane to other formats such as latex, latex-beamer and markdown
+XSLT filters to export from Freemind and [__Freeplane__](http://freeplane.sourceforge.net/wiki/index.php/Main_Page) to Latex Beamer slide format and create PDF Slides directly from mindmaps.
+Some other export option such as Markdown will be added in the future.

+The code has been specially adapted to Freeplane, some inconsistencies might arise when used with Freemind.

 Features